Belinda Green: Personal life

 Following this, Green continued with her acting and media career, meeting her now husband Steve Mason, a car dealership owner in 2002.
 Together in 2004, they purchased a 50ha farm, Glen Echo, located just outside Cowra.
 Green and Mason married in 2012, in the country town of Nyngan, during a Desert Duel charity car rally.

 Green and Mason share two race horses, that they care for at their Nyngan farm.
-They race their horses at nearby race tracks in Cowra.
+They race their horses at the nearby race track at Cowra.